jamesjennings/stacksolve/README.md

 Is there anything that can't be solved with StackOverflow?

+This code takes in an arbitrary input and a description of the desired transformation or calculation, then searches StackOverflow for posts with code attached matching your criteria, and finally runs the found code until an "answer" is found.

 Inspired by (and started as a direct port of) [http://gkoberger.github.com/stacksort/](http://gkoberger.github.com/stacksort/) (and [http://xkcd.com/1185/](http://xkcd.com/1185/) by extension).

 Usage: